-For the purpose of this article, the following words, terms, and phrases shall have the meanings given herein unless the context clearly requires otherwise.
+For the purpose of this article, the following words, terms, and phrases, and their deviation shall have the meanings given herein unless the context clearly requires otherwise.
 Words, terms, and phrases in this article not defined in this section shall have the meanings given in F.S. § 403.703, or in this Code, unless the context clearly otherwise requires.